 For our September 22nd session, we focused on how organizations that have progressed along their digital transformation journey are now looking at the next set of workloads and processes to modernize.
 For many, this includes Data and Analytics.
 HPE Ezmeral data science experts, Matt Maccaux and Randy Thomasson, joined us to give their insights, discussing strategic best practices and offering helpful tips for real-world applications.

-Keep checking back to see what’s new on our schedule so you don’t miss any of these fun and engaging discussions.
+Keep checking back to see what new topics will be covered for HPE DEV Munch & Learns on our schedule so you don’t miss any of these fun and engaging discussions.
 Better yet, subscribe to our HPE DEV Newsletter.
 In it, you’ll find information on our upcoming Munch & Learn sessions as well as learn about everything else that’s new.